 In 2018, DEP conducted a statewide survey of 45 certified fire training facilities.
 This survey gathered information regarding each facility’s historic use of AFFF and the source of each facility’s drinking water.
 In addition, the survey identified the likely locations of nearby public and private potable wells.
 This information was used to prioritize the order in which the facilities were evaluated.
 The Department assessed 25 fire training facilities where usage of AFFF was confirmed or suspected.
 The goal of completing these preliminary assessments was achieved in February 2020.
 Where contamination was identified, DEP will help the facility develop a cleanup plan to remove or contain the contamination to prevent future environmental impact and human exposure.
 DEP is undertaking these same obligations where contamination was identified on properties owned by the State including the Florida State Fire College.

 (Click image for a full-sized map)

 DEP’s Water Supply Restoration Program provides access to bottled water or other alternative water supply to any affected well owner whose test results exceed the established EPA Health Advisory Level.
 This voluntary program also provides funding for a filter, well restoration or connection to public water system as necessary to ensure a safe drinking water supply.
-A temporary alternative water supply remains in place until one of these is in place.
+A temporary water supply is provided until a more long-term solution is established.